msantos/ssh-agent-mux/README.md

 ## Behaviours

-Extension requests are sent to the backends in the order specified on the command line.
+Extension requests are sent to agent backends in the order specified on the command line.

 Behaviours skip backends which do not support the extension.
 If no